osandov/osandov-linux/README.md

 QEMU's `-kernel` option boots the VM straight into a kernel image.
 This, however, doesn't handle kernel modules.
-For that, `vm.py` provides a VirtFS to the guest containing the modules.
-The guest mounts this while booting (implemented with a systemd generator in `packages/vm-modules-mounter`).
+For that, `vm.py` provides a VirtFS to the guest containing the modules, which the guest mounts while booting (implemented in `packages/vm-modules-mounter`).

 ### `setup_arch_vm.py`